 Research.
 Management.
 Finance.
 News 1.
 Entrepreneurship.
 Economics.
 Vegas.
 Businessplan.
 News 2.
-How to Buy a Business - Complete Course Outline Click the links below to read the complete list of topics covered in each section 1.
+How to Buy a Business - Complete Course Outline.
+Click the links below to read the complete list of topics covered in each section 1.

 Now some may say being positive is good but one has to be a REALIST too.
 Isn’t that just COMMON SENSE or maybe not.
 I believe human psychology plays a very important part in whatever we do as humans.
-And I do mean everything relationship, business, career etc. It’s a person and your people.
+And I do mean everything relationship, business, career etc. Let us explore this more shall we?
+Most of us who operate in the market or just watch the market have witnessed the markets going UP on bad news and vice-versa.
+Business Organizational Articles.
+The most important thing in your company is not a thing.
+It’s a person and your people.

 “People are our most important … (asset, resource, strategy, etc)” This is one of the more familiar phrase executives and managers will say, particularly in light of the past year when people, their ideas and their personal sacrifices contributed so much to company survival.
 2009 was a year where your people made the year as customer demand fell, bankers tightened credit and the economy contracted.
 People are more than the most important asset/resource/etc – they are the source of current operational performance and future competitive advantage for the following simple reasons: People get things done.
 When I was a commercial lender one of my customers told me, “you know mark, people write checks” meaning that people made the decision if you were going to get paid, not a computer system, nor the terms on a piece of paper.